 Currently he is the Chief Executive Officer and Medical Director at Kamuli Mission Hospital, having completed specialized training as a general surgeon from Makerere University in 2007.
 Dr. Matovu is also the Programme Manager for Imaging the World Africa.
 He has co-authored several journal publications and conducted recent studies in Public Administration and Management at Nkumba University.
 He is fluent in multiple African and European languages and enjoys playing musical instruments.

 Information Technology Lead – Imaging the World Africa

-Mr. Frank completed his bachelor’s degree at Makerere University, Kampala, majoring in organizational studies and philosophy.
-Following this he started working for a private company in Kampala as a sales executive, Gromup Uganda Limited.
-He comes from a family of 5 kids in a rural region of northern Uganda called Dokolo and is a member of the Langi tribe.
-Currently he lives in Kampala.
-Collins has been consulting for imaging the World in Uganda since September, 2009, and is the co-leader of the ITW Logistics Team directing the pilot project based in Kamuli District.
+Mr. Collins completed his bachelor’s degree at Makerere University Kampala, majoring in organizational studies.
+Following this he started working for a private company Gromup Uganda Limited in Kampala as a sales executive.
+In September 2009 Collins started consulting for Imaging The World Africa in Uganda as the co-leader of the ITW Logistics Team, directing the pilot project in Kamuli District.
 In 2011 Collins was appointed the project coordinator Imaging The World Africa and head of operations a post he holds to-date.

 Logistics Coordinator – Imaging the World Africa

 Shadrack is from Kampala, and he received his Bachelors in Arts (Hons) from Makerere University with a major in Communications and a minor in Organizational studies.
 In 2004, he worked as a researcher for 3A Strategic Management Consultancy LTD. In 2005, he conducted research for World Food Program, monitoring communities, visiting health facilities in Kapchrowa district, and educating mothers about child nutrition.
 Shadrack joined Imaging the World in 2009 as a Logistic Team Leader in Uganda.
 He enjoys traveling and making friends with people from diverse cultures.

 Sister Mary Angela Njeri